Skip to main content

 Chromosomes

 With regard to the causes of spastic paraplegia, in 70% of cases the mode of transmission of the disease is autosomal dominant.
-20% of the families have autosomal recessive transmission and transmissions of spastic paraplegia linked to the X chromosome are estimated at 2%.
+20% of families have an autosomal recessive pattern of transmission, and it is estimated that 2% of cases of spastic paraplegia are linked to the X chromosome.
+In 8% of cases, there is no family history, and such cases are referred to as sporadic cases.

 Causes